PRESS ESC TO CLOSE

 Related: 7 Dog-Friendly Beaches to Take Your Pup to Cool Off This Summer

-Cooling Vests and Bandanas
+Cooling Vests and Bandanas to Keep Your Dog Comfortable

 Image credit: Ruffwear

-A cooling vest, life Ruffwear’s Swamp Cooler, works in the same way as sweat does for humans: evaporation.
-The vest contains a layer of fabric that absorbs and holds water, which evaporates over time, taking the dog’s body heat with it.
+A cooling vest, life Ruffwear’s Swamp Cooler Vest, works in the same way as sweat does for humans: through evaporation.
+The area of the dog’s body that works best for cooling is the chest and neck, and that’s why a cooling vest is so effective.

 Related: The Best Dog Travel Bags to Carry All Their Supplies